davidji99/terraform-provider-herokux/docs/resources/formation_autoscaling.md

    This is due to two reasons:

-    * The resource does not delete the formation autoscaling during resource destruction as it'll render any subsequent autoscaling operations an impossibility for the same dyno.
+    * The resource does not delete the formation autoscaling during resource destruction as it'll render any subsequent autoscaling operations an impossibility for the same app/dyno process type.

-    * Due to the first reason, the underlying API does not allow for a `POST` request when an existing formation autoscaling exists in the API.
+    * Due to the above reason, the underlying API does not allow for a `POST` request when an existing formation autoscaling exists in the API.
 Therefore, the resource must be imported first and then modified afterwards.
+If you do not first `import` the resource and are using a version of the provider less than `v0.20.3`, the provider will surface a `409 Conflict` error on resource creation.

 1. In the event you fail to adhere with the aforementioned guidances, the only solution is to delete the app and start over.